National Speech and Debate Education Day

 This year, we are working to secure national, state, and local resolutions to spread awareness about our activity.
 We are thrilled to have state representatives willing to sponsor legislation in the following states!

-Arizona, Iowa, Kansas, Mississippi, New Mexico, North Dakota, Oregon, Pennsylvania, South Carolina, Texas, Virginia, and Wisconsin
+Arizona, California, Florida, Indiana, Iowa, Kansas, Kentucky, Louisiana, Massachusetts, Minnesota, Mississippi, Nevada, New Mexico, New York, North Dakota, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Virginia, and Wisconsin

 If you don’t see your state listed above and have leads or connections that could bring a resolution to the floor of your state legislature or local municipality, please email Steve Schappaugh.

 You can download the resolution template here if you’re ready to get the ball rolling!